CPS2RL/TSN_Overload/README.md

 ## Scheduling Algorithms
 We developed two algorithms to synthesize Gate Control Lists (GCLs): (a) Lazy Search and (b) an ILP-based approach.
 In both methods, packets are classified as mandatory or optional.
 Mandatory packets must always meet their deadlines to ensure system correctness, whereas optional packets are transmitted only when sufficient resources are available.
 The Lazy Search algorithm is scalable and but inefficient in resource utilization, leading to lower admission of optional packets.
 In contrast, the ILP-based approach jointly optimizes scheduling and resource allocation, resulting in higher admissibility of optional packets.

+## Environment Setup
+First, we need to set up our local environment to run the artifact.
+We recommend setting up a [conda](https://www.anaconda.com/download/success) envirmonet for python.